david-park-04/portfolio/content/03 - Productivity/A Guide to Productivity.md

 - Apply the material.
 - Teach it and write about it.

 Additionally, depending on different types of content, it can be helpful to emphasize certain learning methods and incorporate various memorization techniques.
-When, learning something procedural, involving a lot of steps, for example, it's best to do practice problems frequently.
+When learning something procedural, for example, it's best to do practice problems frequently.

 ## Habits and Regulation of Emotion
 ### Habits